pakbin/packbin-adapter/README.md

 ```

 ## Browsable repositories
-TODO: Register functions to allow browsing the registry/repository from the proxifact web GUI
+TODO: Register functions to allow browsing the registry/repository from the Packbin web GUI

 ## Adapter settings and configuration
 TODO: Allow configuration objects to define settings for the adapter